cmuparlay/parlayhash/README.md

 ```

 Here are some comparisons of timings and memory usage to the
-most widely used open source concurrent hash tables.
-They are
+most widely used open-source concurrent hash tables.
+These numbers are
 averages (geometric means) over a variety of work loads.
-The work loads and details on
+The workloads and details on
 experiments are described below.

 | Hash Map | Memory | 1 thread | 16 threads | 128 threads | 128 insert |